 Standard grant documentation

-Individual application forms for each Foundation, Council and Institute are customised to address the strategic priorities relevant to the individual diplomatic relationship.
+Individual forms for each grant program are customised to address the strategic priorities relevant to the individual diplomatic relationship.
 When a grant round is open, applicants complete an interactive form online via SmartyGrants.
 These static Word and PDF versions provide an indication of the information required:

 The standard draft funding agreement is also customised to the particular grant and country situation.

-There is considerable competition for grant money and individual grants generally do not exceed $40,000.
+There is considerable competition for grant money with approximately 10 per cent of applications being successful.
+Individual grants generally do not exceed $40,000 per year.
 IRGP grants are managed in accordance with the Commonwealth Grant Rules and Guidelines.
 Grants are generally not awarded for:

 - Capital expenditure including items such as real property, equipment or computer software;